 As the camera spanned the Primary choir singing during fall 2015 general conference, many might have been lucky enough to spot two young boys in the choir holding hands.
 It was a beautiful and fleeting image of love and support, but the story behind this moment is even more touching.

 According to a post on Facebook shared by Kristi Medina, the smaller boy requires the support of a walker to get to his classes in school.
 But he was able to stand straight and tall and sing proudly for the prophet because of the support and helping hand of his brother.

-These young boys stand as living testimonies and a tender reminder of what it means to nurture, support, and sustain our fellows Saints in the gospel.
+These young boys stand as living testimonies and a tender reminder of what it means to nurture, support, and sustain our fellow Saints in the gospel.
 They also show us how giving even the smallest pieces of ourselves—our voices or our hands—can change another's world.